samithcsachi/Heart_Rate_Anomaly_Detector/README.md

-# Heart_Rate_Anomaly_Detector-
+# Heart_Rate_Anomaly_Detector
-This is an end to end Machine learning portfolio project which involves the Model Development and Model training.
-Machine Learning Project is implemented with MLOps and CI/CD pipelines.
+This is an end-to-end Machine learning portfolio project that involves Model Development and Model training.
+The Machine Learning Project is implemented with MLOps and CI/CD pipelines.